sigadore/docker-examples/asterionDB/installGuide.md

     2. php (objValueAPI owner)
 1. Fuse plugin setup (used by dbObscura)
 1. php-fpm configuration (used by objVault API)
-1. Build base video Databse plugin hooks (used by dbPlugin)
+1. Download the Open Source and AsterionDB software
+2. Build the Open Source Components
 1. Disable SE Linux / Bounce the Compute Node
 1. Perform nginx configuration and activate HTTPS (SSL)
-1. Download / expand the AsterionDB software
 1. Perform the Database product creation
     1. Choose schema names and passwords
     2. Configure and Run the installation script